To Transform Customer Experience, Build On What’s Already Working

 Traditional vs. Transformative CX

-Traditional CX programs have focused on collecting feedback (both solicited and unsolicited), analyzing it through dashboards and reports, and driving action like closing the loop with individual customers (inner loop) or improving processes (outer loop).
+Traditional CX programs have focused on collecting feedback (both solicited and unsolicited), analyzing it through dashboards and reports, and driving actions like closing the loop with individual customers (inner loop) or improving processes (outer loop).
 This approach has been important for driving positive enterprise-wide outcomes, such as alignment around experience-based metrics.
 However, traditional methodologies are primarily limited to responding to existing customer feedback, rather than proactively driving positive experience improvements.

 Meanwhile, we have entered a new era: the experience economy.
 In this era, brands compete fiercely based on the experiences they deliver and the human relationships and loyalty those experiences build.
 Customers expect ever more personalized and higher-touch interactions.
 McKinsey reports that 71% of consumers expect companies to deliver personalized interactions, and three-quarters will switch if they don’t like their experience.¹